Glossary

 Process graphs can be processed in three different ways:

-2. A more dynamic way of processing and accessing data is to create a secondary web service.
+has been called.
+They will run only once and store results after execution.
+Results can be downloaded.
+Batch jobs are typically time consuming and user interaction is not possible.
+This is the only mode that allows to get an estimate about time, volume and costs beforehand. - A more dynamic way of processing and accessing data is to create a secondary web service.
 They allow web-based access using different protocols such as OGC WMS (opens new window) (Open Geospatial Consortium Web Map Service), OGC WCS (opens new window) (Web Coverage Service) or XYZ tiles (opens new window).
 These protocols usually allow users to change the viewing extent or level of detail (zoom level).
 Therefore, computations often run on demand so that the requested data is calculated during the request.
 Back-ends should make sure to cache processed data to avoid additional/high costs and reduce waiting times for the user.

-3. Process graphs can also be executed on-demand (i.e. synchronously) by sending the process graph to POST /result.
+.
 Results are delivered with the request itself and no job is created.
 Only lightweight computations, for example small previews, should be executed using this approach as timeouts are to be expected for long-polling HTTP requests (opens new window).